atfb10/RobinHood-Investment-Tracking/ReadMe.md

 * Install project requirements pip install -r requirements.txt
 * Create a credentials.py file at the same directory level as app.py.
 * In the credentials.py file, create the constant variables imported in app.py
+* Create a user_files directory at the same level as app.py
+* Run project -> python app.py